Mesothelioma and the Air Force

 - A medical note from a VA-approved doctor connecting the above two factors with their diagnosis

-A veteran can make a claim for compensation after gathering all necessary documentation, and use that money for medical bills or loss of income.
+A veteran can file for compensation after gathering all necessary documentation, and use that money for medical bills or loss of income.
 There are some cases, however, where benefits may be denied.
 In those situations, it’s possible to take legal action against the companies that used asbestos in production.

 Legal Action for Air Force Veterans